TomPlanche/aoc_2025/day09/README.md

 The key insight is that the area calculation must be inclusive of both corner tiles, hence the `+ 1` in both dimensions.

-Time Complexity: O(n²) where n is the number of red tiles

 ### Part 2

 [To be implemented after Part 1 submission]